Integrating Somatic Therapy into Daily Life: Mind-Body Harmony

 Acute Stress

-This is the most common form of stress.
-Acute stress is the body’s immediate response to a new challenge or demand, like a tight deadline at work or a near-miss on the highway.
-It’s normal and often manageable, but when it happens too frequently, it can lead to bigger health issues.
-Somatic therapy teaches you to notice when your body is under stress—like a racing heart or tense muscles—and use techniques to calm these responses in real time, preventing acute stress from overwhelming you.
+Acute stress is the body’s immediate response to challenges, like a tight deadline or a close call on the road.
+It’s normal, but frequent occurrences can lead to health issues.
+Somatic therapy helps you recognize physical signs of stress—like a racing heart or tense muscles—and use techniques to calm them, preventing stress from becoming overwhelming.

 Episodic Stress